• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, after the overtake of Kazimierz Biskupi monastery on 13.09.1939 by the Germans, remained in the monastery performing usual duties.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of the German occupation on 13.09.1939 and capture of the Kazimierz Biskupi's Congregation house by the Germans, remained in the monastery performing usual duties.

 Was there in 11.1939 when Germans set up there a transit camp of Greater Poland Polish priests.